1920’s Style Guide from 1926

-Left: An afternoon gown with a short, broad apron or peplum across the front, and beginning at the natural waist line is a good style for the tall woman.
+Left: An afternoon dress with a short, broad apron or Peplum across the front.
+Beginning at the natural waist line is a good style for the tall woman.

 Right: Disguise your height by combining horizontal and vertical lines in your frock